labeveryday/Notes/Linux/README.md

 - The file system is case sensitive `Documents` is not the same as `documents`

+Daemon

+- A process that runs in the background

 Directory:

 - A way to organize files in a hierarchical manner